 You can retake an AP exam.
 However, these exams are offered once a year, so if you get an undesirable score your first time, you will have to wait a year for another shot.
 Additionally, all attempts will be sent to colleges, including any less good scores you might wish to omit.

 Know you know which AP classes high school students should take.
 We hope this guide has been helpful in providing more information about AP classes.
 If you’re still wondering if a class like AP computer science is right for you, check out or post on choosing the best AP CS course for you.
-Or, if you’re already enrolled, take our live online award-winning AP Computer Science course to help prepare for the exam or build your skills as you work through the class.
+Or, if you’re already enrolled, take our live online award-winning AP Computer Science A course to help prepare for the exam or build your skills as you work through the class.

 Written by Sarah Rappaport, who graduated from Northwestern University with undergraduate and graduate degrees in engineering and music.
 She's now working on a masters in data with Georgia Institute of Technology.
 She taught math and computer science with Teach for America for two years, and now works as a Systems Engineer.